kevinoc554/spellbook/README.md

 User Goals:
 - Find information on Spells for use in game.
-- Players may use this site while actually playing with other people, and as such need to be able to find the information in a timely, straightforward manner to minimize disruption to the game.
+- Players may use this site while playing with other people, and as such need to be able to find the information in a timely, straightforward manner to minimize disruption to the game.

 Site Owner Goal:
 - Provide a streamlined, interactive interface that users can navigate easily and quickly to find the information they need.